HabitatFramework/UserGuide/concepts/concepts.rst

 	* Only one feature should be split in a single operation.
 Splitting multiple features will cause database synchronisation issues.
 	* If several features have been split, select the fragments for one original feature and split using the tool.
 Repeat this operation for the remaining features.
-	* Ensure that the physical split is completed in the database prior to commencing any other operations such as 'Select by attributes…' to avoid database synchronisation issues.
+	* Ensure that the physical split is completed in the database prior to commencing any other operations such as 'Select by attributes …' to avoid database synchronisation issues.

 **ArcGIS**